 Directors serve one 3-year term with the potential to be re-appointed to a second 3-year term based on recommendation of Executive Committee and approval by full Board.
 Each year of service begins and ends at the ACS Annual Conference.
 Board members are eligible for consideration to serve on the Executive Committee after their first full year of Board service.

 Nominees should be willing and able to commit the required time to this important service role including:

 - Ability to participate in all board meetings.

 - Willingness to chair and/or serve on at least one ACS Committee.

 - Nominee’s employer must have a clear understanding of this commitment, and fully support nominee’s service.

-The board meets in person 3 times each year.
-For the 2019-20 Board Year this includes:
+The board meets in person 3 times each year which includes:

 - 1-day Summer Meeting, the day prior to the ACS Annual Conference.
-(One hotel night covered by ACS for required early arrival in Conference city – 2019 Richmond, VA)
+(One hotel night covered by ACS for required early arrival in Conference city)

 In addition, the Board meets via conference call for 60 minutes once a month when no in-person meeting occurs for updates, discussion, and votes (3rd Tuesday of each month at 11:00 am PT, no call is held in December).